-- Low-fat ice cream or frozen yogurt options can be just as satisfying as full fat versions with only half the calories.
+- Low-fat ice cream or frozen yogurt options can be just as satisfying as full-fat versions with only half the calories.
 Top with berries, a dusting of antioxidant-rich cocoa powder, or a handful of chopped walnuts and/or almonds for an extra nutrient-boost.

 - Cut dates or figs in half and place dark chocolate chips in the centers- pop in the microwave for 30 seconds and indulge in sweet antioxidant bliss.

-- Chocolate covered strawberries provide a great dose of vitamin C and heart healthy flavonoids.
+- Chocolate covered strawberries provide a great dose of vitamin C and heart-healthy flavonoids.

 - For a treat that lasts- not to mention provides a great source of potassium- try inserting a popsicle stick into a banana and cover with melted semisweet or dark chocolate.
-Sprinkle with coconut flakes or crushed nuts and pop into the freezer for a couple hours.
+Sprinkle with coconut flakes or crushed nuts and pop into the freezer for a couple of hours.

-- Cut an orange into circular slices and top with a mixture of 2 tablespoons orange juice, 2 tablespoons lemon juice, 1 tablespoon sugar and ¼ teaspoon ground cinnamon.
+- Cut an orange into circular slices and top with a mixture of 2 tablespoons orange juice, 2 tablespoons lemon juice, 1 tablespoon sugar, and ¼ teaspoon ground cinnamon.
 This mixture can also be used to top apple slices or French toast and is perfect for the winter when oranges are in season.

-Remember: Swedish fish do not count as a source of omega 3 fatty acids!
 Sweets are ok in moderation but healthier options that provide some valuable nutrition instead of just empty calories are a better choice if sweet cravings strike frequently.